Partial-envelope stripping and nuclear-timescale mass transfer from evolved supergiants at low metallicity: Results

 In the following, we discuss the basic properties of partially-stripped stars.
 Fig.~\ref{fig:HRD_PShist2d} compares the distribution of donors stripped in the LMC metallicity models with their Solar metallicity counterparts in the HR diagram.
 In each panel, the coloured lines show donor tracks from a selection of binary models with different primary masses in which the mass transfer was initiated soon after the end of MS. Crosses indicate where a donor spends most of its core-He burning lifetime since the onset of RLOF (spaced by 50,000 yr).
 Grey lines show single-stellar models of the same masses.
 In addition, in greyscale we plot the distribution of post-interaction donors in a detached state with a Roche-lobe filling factor $R/R_{\rm RL} < 0.6$ from all our binary models.
 The 0.6 cut makes sure that we do not include most of binaries that evolve primarily through phases of nuclear-timescale mass transfer (and temporary detachments with $R/R_{\rm RL} > 0.6$) with blue or yellow supergiant donors at $\logteff < 4.0$.
 We discuss those in Sec.~\ref{sec:disc_CHEB_HRD}.
 We caution that the binary models used to construct the greyscale distribution were not weighted by either the initial mass function or the initial period distribution (for a weighted HRD distribution we refer to Fig.~\ref{fig:disc_HRD_hist2d}).

-For Solar metallicity (left panel in Fig.~\ref{fig:HRD_PShist2d}), all the binary models evolve through thermal-timescale mass transfer which rapidly strips nearly the entire envelope of the donor.
+At Solar metallicity (left panel in Fig.~\ref{fig:HRD_PShist2d}), all the binary models evolve through thermal-timescale mass transfer which rapidly strips nearly the entire envelope of the donor.
 As a result, most of the post-interaction lifetime of donors is spend in the hot region of stripped helium stars, to the left of the $T_{\rm eff}$ range of ZAMS.
-The only contribution of the post-interaction Solar-metallicity donors in the $T_{\rm eff} < T_{\rm eff;ZAMS}$ region comes from donors that have just detached from mass transfer and are rapidly contracting on the thermal timescale.
+It is noteworthy that hot stripped stars originating from $\geq 17\msun$ donors (luminosities $\logL \gtrsim 4.9$) tend to be somewhat cooler than those originating from lower mass stars.
+This is because, in general, more massive donors tend to retain a more massive envelope after mass transfer.
+As a result, above a certain donor mass ($\sim 17-20\msun$ in our grid), stripped stars still retain some of the envelope layers characterized by a relatively low He abundance ($Y \sim 0.6$) and a nearly flat abundance profile, see Fig.~\ref{fig:abundance_profiles}.
+Such remnant envelopes lead to stripped stars with cooler effective temperatures compared to those stripped more deeply into layers with a steep He/H abundance gradient \citep[see also][]{Schootemeijer2018}.
+This effect is present until luminosity $\logL \approx 5.3$, above which stellar winds are strong enough to quickly strip these remaining envelope layers and increase the effective temperature to $\logteff > 5.0$.

 In the LMC case, models with primaries with $M_1 \geq 17 \msun$ and a post-MS mass-transfer interaction no longer produce hot stripped stars.
 Instead, they lead to partially-stripped post-interaction donors that populate the HR diagram region with $T_{\rm eff} < T_{\rm eff;ZAMS}$ in which they occupy the same region as pre-interaction stars or single stars.
 Interestingly, we not only find post-interaction core-He burning stars in the region of MS (where, for most realistic star formation histories, they would be vastly outnumbered by core-H burning stars) but also in the $T_{\rm eff}$ range of the early post-MS stage ($\logteff$ between $\sim 4.2$ and $4.4$), where single stellar tracks predict virtually not stars and a sharp gap in the HR diagram distribution, in contrast to observations (see Sec.~\ref{sec:disc_CHEB_HRD}).